What is Overmolding

-Overmolding requires a carefully designed, highly precise tool that can take months and hundreds of thousands of dollars to build.
-Factor in maintaining the perfect pressure and speed to completely fill the tool cavity and overmold the substrate without changing the substrate’s position or wasting TPE through overflow — and the need for prototyping becomes evident.
+Overmolding requires carefully designed, highly precise tools that can take months and hundreds of thousands of dollars to build.
+Factor in maintaining the perfect pressure and speed to completely fill the tool cavity and overmold the substrate without changing the substrate’s position or wasting TPE through overflow — and the need for prototyping becomes clear.

 Working with an experienced custom injection molder such as Kaysun is imperative during prototyping.
 Tool design requires deep scientific knowledge and clear communication between designers, engineers, and production staff.
 In addition, frequent testing, adjusting, and retesting is necessary to meet the increasingly challenging production goals and timelines of manufacturers.

 Prototyping in the earliest stages of product design and development is the most efficient way to: